 When I’m feeling particularly psycho, binging on #superfoods gives me a beautifully delusional sense of calm.
 The breakfast M.O. is “pile together anything anyone’s ever told you is healthy, say “om,” say “ah,” and say a prayer.”
 Spinach, blueberry, hemp, and cacao smoothies get this done, or a plate of eggs, salmon, and avocado.
 So does a shiny gun to the head.

 Something stressful almost always comes up after 12, whether it’s an audition or an unsavory person vaguely breathing in my direction on the L train.
 So I pop an additional 200mg of the Mag Glyc.
 Eating oranges and dark chocolate also makes me REALLY happy (more superfood stockpiling, if you will), but scientists firmly claim both *legitimately* boost your mood.
 I buy the overpriced kind from Italian import stores and snack on them all day with Tulsi tea.
-If I’m writing a lot or have a crush or just can’t figure out what the fuck is wrong with me, I’ll smoke 1 herbal cigarette.
+If I’m writing a lot or have a crush or just can’t figure out what the fuck is wrong with me, I’ll smoke an herbal cigarette (or 3).

 Sweating is great for that whole mental/physical connection, schvitz-it-all-out thing.
 My parents have a steam in their shower (rewards for 30 years of a nonstop, soul-crushing work life — rejoice!) and infrared saunas are pretty awesome too.
 I try to do one or the other at least twice a week.
 I guess I could also just run…but, like, no. Yoga is a tolerable halfway point.
 Stretching releases a lot of emotional buildup; it’s worth the effort.